Unit2795/spacey/README.md

 Want to try messing around with the code?
 ### Getting Started
 1. Clone the repo
-2. Run `pnpm install` in repo root
+2. Run `pnpm install` in `/example` directory
 3. Place some unformatted code in the `/original` directory
-4. Run `pnpm format` to copy the formatted code fixed by eslint to the `/formatted` directory
+4. Run `pnpm format` to output the formatted code fixed by eslint to the `/formatted` directory

 ### Project Structure
 - The example code in the `/original` directory contains the unmodified code that has not had `eslint --fix` applied yet.
 The fixed code will be copied to the `/formatted` directory after running `eslint --fix`.